redhat-developer/devspaces-images/devspaces-traefik/docs/content/migration/v1-to-v2.md

     - convert `acme.json` file from v1 to v2 format.
     - migrate the static configuration contained in the file `traefik.toml` to a Traefik v2 file.

-## Frontends and Backends Are Dead, Long Live Routers, Middlewares, and Services
+## Frontends and Backends Are Dead... <br/>...
+Long Live Routers, Middlewares, and Services

 During the transition from v1 to v2, a number of internal pieces and components of Traefik were rewritten and reorganized.
 As such, the combination of core notions such as frontends and backends has been replaced with the combination of [routers](../routing/routers/index.md), [services](../routing/services/index.md), and [middlewares](../middlewares/overview.md).